RuslanKhis/rumi-analytica/README.md

 1.  **Unified Natural Language Interface:** A user asks a question in plain English, such as *"What were our top 10 landing pages last month?"* or *"Can you run a regression on this user data?"*
 2.  **Intelligent Orchestration & Delegation:** The root agent (Rumi) analyzes the user's intent and delegates the task to the appropriate expert sub-agent:
-    *   **GA4 & BigQuery Agents (Astra & Hiroshi):** For questions about analytics data, these agents convert the request into precise, reliable SQL, execute it against your BigQuery database, and return the exact data.
+    *   **GA4 & BigQuery Agents (Zoey & Hiroshi):** For questions about analytics data, these agents convert the request into precise, reliable SQL, execute it against your BigQuery database, and return the exact data.
     *   **Data Science Agent (Ginger):** If the user wants to analyze or visualize the retrieved data, the task is passed to this agent, which writes and executes Python code to perform the analysis, generating tables or plots.
     *   **Econometrics Agent (Persephone):** To validate an insight, the user can ask this agent to design an experiment.
 It provides a guided, step-by-step process for hypothesis formulation, power analysis, and statistical testing.
 3.  **Synthesized, Actionable Output:** The results from each agent—whether raw data, a Python-generated chart, or a detailed experimental plan—are synthesized and delivered back to the user in a single, coherent conversation.